tsan88/transfers/readme.md

 - more validation makes on backend
 - 5 last transfer by current user display on home page
 - 1 last ransfer by each user display on home page, if transfer exists
+- console command to do the transfer runing hourly

 ## Requirements